lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 If you have multiple weapons oepn you can switch between them by left clicking on the taskbar on each windows.
 If you have multiple of the same window open you will be able to left click to open up the group and then select between the two different windows.
 If you want to close all of a group of multiple windows you can right click the group and click close all.

+To the far right is a clock that can tell you what time it is.
+You can also click the clock to bring up a pop up calendar window.

 Version
 -------
 Lubuntu ships with version 0.13.0 of lxqt-panel.